Join us for insightful discussions and informative presentations on domestic violence related subjects.

 DVSN’s Speaker Series will be hosted on Zoom.

-Click the button below to register for the January Panel and receive Zoom details.
+Click below to register for the June event.

 JANUARY 27, 2022, 7pm via ZOOM: A "Creative Heart" Toolbox: A Survivor's Reflections on Healing from Domestic Violence

 Composer, performing artist, writer, singer, and animal advocate “Saoirse” will share her story, exploring the intersections of trauma, compassion, animals, and healing through the arts.

 “Saoirse” (freedom) is a trauma survivor, animal lover, and creative artist who has had the blessing of writing, singing, performing, and recording music for many years until changing her life’s path to advocate for animals.

 In her early life, she published songs and performed for over two decades as an independent recording artist and musician/singer.
 Over the years she worked helping animals in many different ways, including with sanctuaries, animal rescue groups, and humane education programs.
 She also started a creative arts collective project for compassion for animals and is the creator of the narrative healing arts program “Bella and the Eclipse”, a one-woman musical play about domestic abuse, animals, and the power of transformation.

 MARCH 24, 2022, 7pm: The Men Survivor Experience from Survivors Themselves

 Men survivors of sexual violence will share their experiences, impacts, healing, and answer your questions.
 1 in 6 men will experience sexual violence in their lifetime.

 Facilitator: Sharon Imperato, LMHC from BARCC and MenHealing